RoxeNet/RoxeChain/gls.contracts/docs/index.md

 The ACTC blockchain platform is unique in that the features and characteristics of the blockchain built on it are flexible, that is, they can be changed, or modified completely to suit each business case requirement.
 Core blockchain features such as consensus, fee schedules, account creation and modification, token economics, block producer registration, voting, multi-sig, etc., are implemented inside smart contracts which are deployed on the blockchain built on the ACTC platform.

 Block.one implements and maintains ACTC open source platform which contains, as an example, the system contracts encapsulating the base functionality for an ACTC based blockchain.
-This document will detail each one of them, [actc.bios](#actcbios-system-contract), [gls.system](#actcsystem-system-contract), [gls.msig](#actcmsig-system-contract), [gls.token](#actctoken-system-contract), [gls.wrap](#actcwrap-system-contract) along with a few other main concepts.
+This document will detail each one of them, [gls.bios](#actcbios-system-contract), [gls.system](#actcsystem-system-contract), [gls.msig](#actcmsig-system-contract), [gls.token](#actctoken-system-contract), [gls.wrap](#actcwrap-system-contract) along with a few other main concepts.

 ## Concepts